AN ESSAY BY KAREN SERGEANT

 Five simple moves.
 One upstream shift.

 Upstream leadership is a new way of operating.
 It shows up in how you delegate, how you review, how you coach, and how you structure decisions.
-Once installed, make your team more autonomous, your systems more scalable, and your leadership far more effective.
+Once adopted, it make your team more autonomous, your systems more scalable, and your leadership far more equitable and effective.

 Here’s what upstream leadership looks like in action: